BusisiwePieterson/BusisiwePieterson/README.md

 - 👋 "Hello World", I’m Busisiwe, but if my name is a tongue twister, you can just call me Busi.
-- 👀 I’m an aspiring Cloud Engineer
+- 👀 I’m a Cloud/DevOps Engineer
-- 🌱 I’m currently learning python and django as a framework
+- 🌱 I’m currently working on DevOps and Cloud Projects

 <!---
 BusisiwePieterson/BusisiwePieterson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.